GarfAbh/Master-Thesis/LOGBOOK.md

 ### Dev tool

-For test and Developement at the moment I use Atom.
-No package for the moment.
+For test and Developement at the moment I use Atom Clion Intelij.
-Language : C++
+Language : C++, Java

 # W1D2